Kakegurui Twin: Manga

 Written by Homura Kawamoto and illustrated by Kei Saiki, Kakegurui Twin began its serialization in Square Enix's Gangan Joker on September 19, 2015.
+It ended on May 22, 2023.
 Its chapters are collected and published by Square Enix into individual tankōbon volumes.
-The first volume was published on September 22, 2015, and thirteen volumes have been released as of September 22, 2022.
+The first volume was published on September 22, 2015, and fifteen volumes have been released as of July 22, 2024.
 The manga has been licensed by Yen Press for English-language release in North America.

 Web series

 A 8-episode live-action web series adaptation was released on Amazon Prime from March 26 to April 16, 2021.

 Anime

 In November 2021, it was announced that the series will receive an original net animation series adaptation by MAPPA.
 It is directed by Kaori Makita, with chief direction by Yuichiro Hayashi, scripts written by Shigeru Murakoshi, character designs handled by Manabu Nii, and music composed by Technoboys Pulcraft Green-Fund.
 The series premiered on Netflix on August 4, 2022.
 The ending theme song is "Queens Bluff" by Iris.